telerik/kendo-ui-core/docs/AngularJS/data-source.md

 ---
-title: DataSource vs. Angular scope
+title: DataSource
+page_title: DataSource
+description: "Learn more about the interaction between Kendo UI DataSource and AngularJS scope to take full advantage of AngularJS integration into Kendo UI controls."
+position: 3
 ---

-{% raw %}

-# Kendo DataSource vs. Angular Scope
+# DataSource

 Most Kendo UI widgets work with a DataSource object.
-Kendo strives hard to keep simple cases simple, so you don't always have to create the DataSource object yourself.
+Kendo UI strives hard to keep simple cases simple, so you do not always have to create the DataSource object yourself.

 Below is an example with static, local data.
 When you select an item in the grid, two input fields become available and they are bound to that item's data.
-Editing the data in the input fields will work as expected — the grid magically updates.
-But if you click the button (“Update from code”) nothing appears to happen.
+Editing the data in the input fields works as expected: the grid magically updates.

-###### Example - trying to update data source
+###### Example - trying to update the data source

 ```html
 <div ng-app="app" ng-controller="MyCtrl">